ufrisk/pcileech-fpga/ScreamerM2/readme.md

-RaptorDMA PCIe & ScreamerM2 M.2 Key M (PCIe) to USB3 / USB-C:
+ScreamerM2 M.2 Key M (PCIe) to USB3 / USB-C:
 =================
-This project contains software and HDL code for the [RaptorDMA PCIe board](https://www.raptor-dma.com/) and the [ScreamerM2 FPGA M.2. board](https://shop.lambdaconcept.com).
+This project contains software and HDL code for the [ScreamerM2 FPGA M.2. board](https://shop.lambdaconcept.com).

 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.

-Note!
-Even though RaptorDMA and the ScreamerM2 have different form factors they use the same bitstreams provided below.
-RaptorDMA is recommended if used in standard PCIe slot; whilst ScreamerM2 is recommended if having additional flexibility to M.2 slots, laptops etc. in addition to PCIe is important.

 Capabilities: